lual98/widgetbook_golden_test/README.md

 ## Features
 - **Automatic Golden Test Generation:** All Widgetbook use cases are discovered and tested.
 - **Network Image Mocking:** Handles network images for reliable golden tests.
 You can simulate a network image loading errors and loading state by using the special URLs `"error-network-image"` and `"loading-network-image"` respectively by default.
 These will trigger the errorBuilder in your `Image.network` widget, or an indefinite loadingBuilder.
-The special URLs can also be customized.
 - **Easy Integration:** Simply add your Widgetbook use cases and run the tests.
 Knob values are supported as well.
 - **Skippable Cases:** To skip a golden test for a specific use case, add `[skip-golden]` to its name.
-You can customize this tag in `WidgetbookGoldenTestsProperties`.
 - **Custom Properties:** Customize properties with a custom `WidgetbookGoldenTestsProperties` (see more below).

 ## How It Works